Biserica Neagră

-Author Judit Petki contends that, contrary to a widely held view, the Black Church did not receive its dark appearance as a result of the fire which affected much of the city in 1689, but only in recent times due to pollution.
+Author Judit Petki contends that, contrary to a widely held view, the Black Church received its dark appearance not as a result of the fire which affected much of the city in 1689, but only in recent times due to pollution.
 The current popular name is apparently a 19th-century creation.

 The cathedral, a working church, is the main city landmark of historical Brașov, and a museum is open to visitors.

 Name

 Petki calls the view that the Black Church got its name because it was sooted by the 1689 Brașov fire, a misconception.
 She bases her view on 21st-century studies, which have found no evidence of fire destruction; the church has blackened simply because of environmental pollution after Brașov has turned into an industrial city in the 19th century.
 Furthermore, the name "Black Church" was not used until the end of the 19th century.

 History

 Construction

 The originally Roman Catholic structure was known as the Church of Saint Mary, replacing an older building used for the same purpose.
-Construction on it began during the late 14th century, at an unknown date — analysis of related evidence has led several researchers to conclude that work began between 1383 and 1385, employing Bulgarian workers and craftsmen who proceeded to establish the Brașov Bulgarian colony in Șcheii Brașovului.
+Construction on it began during the late 14th century, at an unknown date; analysis of related evidence has led several researchers to conclude that work began between 1383 and 1385, employing Bulgarian workers and craftsmen who proceeded to establish the Brașov Bulgarian colony in Șcheii Brașovului.
 According to popular legend, a German child was disturbing the Bulgarian builders or told them that one of the walls was leaning.
 An annoyed Bulgarian pushed the child off the church tower and then immured his corpse in the church to conceal his crime.

 It is known that, in its first stages, the building was serviced by a priest named Thomas (died 1410), whose grave is located in the choir area.
 Work on the fortifications in the surrounding area probably began at the same time as work on the church, leading in time to the completion of Brașov's third citadel.

-Its chancel originally featured a single column, but its role in supporting the entire central structure — on the model of German cathedrals built by Hans Stettheimer (a view expressed by researchers such as Ernst Kühlbrandt and Antal Hekler) is under dispute.
+Its chancel originally featured a single column, but its role in supporting the entire central structure—on the model of German cathedrals built by Hans Stettheimer (a view expressed by researchers such as Ernst Kühlbrandt and Antal Hekler) is under dispute.
 The nave and aisles took longer to complete, and construction was interrupted for various intervals: in 1423, Pope Martin V issued an indulgence for people involved in construction, as a means to reactivate the site; in 1474, a document issued by Sixtus IV acknowledged that work was still lagging.

 Several octagonal pillars, redesigned at least once during the building process, were probably completed around 1444.
 One of them features the inlaid crest of military leader John Hunyadi, who is mentioned among the church benefactors.
 The most intense work took place before and after 1450, and involved completing the exceptionally large number of portals, including the northern "Golden Gate" and its adjacent altar of the Holy Sacrifice.
 The eastern portal, commissioned by the Hungarian King Matthias Corvinus, was completed in 1476.
 The vestry was enlarged at some point between 1500 and 1515.